CupoMeridio/advanced_tc/README.md

 6. **Missing Task-Employee-Project Validation**: ERPNext allows creating tasks for a project and assigning them to employees who are not associated with that project, causing confusion in management and access control issues

+7. **No Weekly Timesheet Management**: The standard system does not automatically group activities into weekly timesheets, making reporting and data consistency more difficult

 #### ✅ **Solutions Implemented in AdvancedTC**

 - **Modern Calendar View**: Interface based on FullCalendar.js with intuitive temporal visualization